 Elene Ansaia Meipariani was born in Filderstadt in 1998.
 She had her first violin lessons at the age of five with Christine Schneider.
 At the age of ten, she carried on her musical education with Prof. Christine Busch and was accepted at the State University of Music and Performing Arts Stuttgart.
 In 2018/19 she continued her studies with Prof. Pryia Mitchell at the Kunstuniversität Graz and from October 2019 with Tanja Becker-Bender at the Hochschule für Musik und Theater Hamburg.

-Elene has won national and international prizes.
-She was awarded, among other prizes, the Advancement Award from the Tomastik-Infeld-Vienna-Foundation at the international Knopf Competition in Düsseldorf.
-In 2017, Elene won 3rd prize as well as the Pupil Jury Award for the most creative musical performance at the “Tonali” Competition in Hamburg.
-She also received the “Saltarello” Special Award, which includes a concert and recording at the broadcast hall “Sendesaal” in Bremen.
-Elene has also been the recipient of the Special Award of the North German cultural radio station NDR Kultur.
+Elene Meipariani has won numerous national and international prizes; including the sponsorship prize of the Tomastik-Infeld-Vienna Foundation at the international Knopf Competition in Düsseldorf.
+In 2017 she won the 3rd prize as well as the student jury prize for the most creative music mediation at the TONALi competition in Hamburg.
+She also received the “saltarello” special prize, which comes with a concert and recording at the Sendesaal Bremen.
+Elene Meipariani won the prize of the German Music Competition 2021 as well as the Rotary Special Prize with her piano trio E.T.A..

-Elene plays a Domenico Montagnana violin dating back to 1740, which was loaned by the Rudolf Eberle Fondation.
+Elene Meipariani plays a violin by Domenico Montagnana from 1740, a loan from the Rudolf Eberle Foundation.